Kayto/Arduino_2114_AT_SRAM_tester/README.md

 - The **Automated Version** runs a fully automated sequence including all 4-bit patterns, alternating patterns, walking 1s/0s, and a pseudo-random (LFSR) test.
 It is designed for quick, hands-off chip validation.
 - The **Interactive Version** allows the user to select and run tests, including manual read/write/fill operations.
 It is best for diagnostics and manual control.
 It does not include the pseudo-random (LFSR) test or the LED indicator.
+- The **Skjerk-Compatible Headless Version** is intended for use with hardware that matches the original Skjerk pinout.
+It offers fully automated testing with LED indicators for pass/fail status and is compatible with shields and PCBs designed by Carsten Skjerk.

 ---